Forestry Sector Skills Plan

 Work-based learning

-For similar reasons, there is a lack of work-based provision – i.e. apprenticeships, T-levels, Skills Bootcamps, career path development.
+For similar reasons, there is a lack of work-based provision – e.g. apprenticeships, T-levels, Skills Bootcamps, career path development.
 The quality and availability of education and training currently is inconsistent, with forestry often being an ‘add on’ to other courses.
 With shorter and lower-level courses there is a real concern that people completing education and training do not have the skills or experience to begin work.
 Forestry contracting businesses often lack the capacity to employ and supervise new entrants in their post education and training consolidation period.

 CPD and short-course technical training